The Brain's Bitter Lesson: Scaling Speech Decoding With Self-Supervised Learning: Method

-\textbf{Pre-training.} Following the advice of \citet[Section 3.2]{sslcookbook2023}, we use a two-layer feedforward projector to alleviate misalignment between our pretext and downstream tasks in the representation.
+Following \citet[Section 3.2]{sslcookbook2023}, we use a two-layer projector to alleviate misalignment between our pretext and downstream tasks in the representation.
 After the projector, linear classifiers make predictions for each of the pretext tasks.

-\textbf{Fine-tuning.} In this stage, we introduce classifiers for the downstream tasks and train with labelled data and supervised learning (Figure \ref{fig:architecture}).
-Depending on the experiment, we fine-tune in one of two ways.
-In the first, we train an MLP classifier from scratch on top of the pre-trained representation, which remains frozen.
+When fine-tuning, we train a linear decoder, for a downstream task, on top of the pre-trained representation, which remains frozen.
 Thus, we backpropagate only through the classifier.
-We call this \textit{shallow fine-tuning}.
-In the other, we fine-tune by training an MLP on top of the pre-trained representation again, but do not freeze the backbone, training end-to-end.
-Here, we backpropagate through the classifier \textit{and} the backbone.
-We refer to this as \textit{deep fine-tuning}.
-In both cases, a new trainable dataset-specific linear layer can be introduced for a novel dataset.
+A trainable dataset-specific linear layer can be introduced for a novel dataset.

 For speech detection, our classifier makes a prediction for each individual embedding.
 For voicing classification, where there is only one label for each sample window, the embeddings are flattened into a tensor in $\mathbb{R}^{d_{\mathrm{backbone}} \times \tau}$ representing the entire window.
 This is the input to the voicing classifier and is referred to as full epoch decoding in neuroimaging literature \citep{csaky_interpretable_2023}.